Ralph2143/Parabank---test-automation/README.md

 🧪 Notes

 The Parabank
- site is a public demo, so data resets periodically.
+-site is a public demo, so data resets periodically.

-Scripts are intended for testing and educational purposes only.
+-Scripts are intended for testing and educational purposes only.

-Use the --headless=new Chrome option if you want to run the scripts without opening a browser window:
+-Use the --headless=new Chrome option if you want to run the scripts without opening a browser window: options.add_argument("--headless=new")

-options.add_argument("--headless=new")

 💡 Tips
 Increase WAIT_SECONDS if you have a slow internet connection.
 Use a virtual environment (venv) to keep dependencies isolated:

-python -m venv venv
+-python -m venv venv
-source venv/bin/activate   # Mac/Linux
+-source venv/bin/activate   # Mac/Linux
-venv\Scripts\activate      # Windows
+-venv\Scripts\activate      # Windows

 📜 License

 This project is provided for educational and testing purposes.
 Please use responsibly and avoid running excessive automation on shared servers.